fabiomb/is_bot/README.md

 Simple PHP function to detect search engines bots

-it compares the PHP User Agent with a list of common spiders from search engines
+it compares the PHP User Agent with a list of common spiders from search engines, more than 180 bots, spiders and crawlers

 use $_SERVER['HTTP_USER_AGENT'];

 ################################

+Update 2019-06-28

+Winds: Open Source RSS & Podcast dlvr.it
+BehloolBot
+7Siters

 Update 2019-06-19